Skip to main content

 Wasson

-Robert Gordon Wasson – American researcher, banker and ethnomycologist.
-His passion for mushrooms was infected by his wife, Valentina Pavlovna Guercken.
-With her, Wasson traveled to a cut-off Mexican village to meet the legendary Maria Sabina and participate in a traditional Indian ritual velada.
-During the ceremony, Wasson consumed psilocybin mushrooms for the first time as a representative of the Western world, the effects of which he described in Life magazine.
-It has become a bridge between the sacred mushroom heritage of the Mazatecs and the world of modern civilization.
-This meeting made history and had many effects, to this day.
-You can read more about this event in our post about Maria Sabina.
+During the ritual, Wasson consumed psilocybin mushrooms as the first representative of Western culture and later described the event in Life magazine.
+He became a bridge between the sacred mushroom heritage of the Mazatecs and the modern Western world.
+This meeting has had long-lasting consequences up to this day.
+You can read more about this in our post about Maria Sabina.

 Footnotes: